 Molly Beth Knobler has significant experience representing US and international whistleblowers in whistleblower protection and reward programs.

-Some of the whistleblower cases Ms. Knobler has worked on include ones against:
+Ms. Knobler’s whistleblower cases include ones against:

 - Adventist Health Systems for alleged Stark violations and billing fraud. ($118.7 million settlement.)

 - Prime Healthcare, its CEO and a cardiologist, which settled for $37.5 million.
 This is apparently the largest settlement by a hospital in a case involving alleged kickbacks paid to one physician.
 Stark violations and false Medicare billing by Prime Healthcare also were alleged.

 - Science Applications International Corp.
 (SAIC) for allegedly inflating the costs of a government-funded program, which cheated the government out of millions. ($11.75 million settlement.)